elipousson/old_website/_notes/mcdougall_black_1993.md

 layout: page
 ---

+  McDougall, Harold. *Black Baltimore: A New Theory of Community*.
+Temple University Press, 1993.

 Dr. A.K.
 Warner of Chicago (McDougall, p.
 47 citing Power) provided advice to Mayor on "tactics" for:

 > public officials and civic leaders sought to maintain housing segregation through official and unofficial pressure on white owners not to rent or sell to blacks, and through slum clearance measures.